North Devon features a dramatic coastline with turquoise sea waters.

 Tip: If you opt for the ice cream as we did, then Croyde Ice Cream Parlour does some mouthwateringly fantastic flavours.

 As you leave Croyde behind, the route follows a steep ascent out of the village and leads across the hilltops.
-As with every ascent, what goes up, must come down, so before long the route descends towards Saunton.

 The walk continues along a grass-cut pathway above the main road, with spectacular views over Saunton Sands – another popular surf spot!